Disadvantages of Market Economy

 Market economy refers to a type of economic system in which resource allocation decisions are taken by households and firms using price mechanism with no government intervention.

 It is also called the free market economy.
 Its key features are the private ownership of resources, the profit motive, and the price mechanism.
+In a market economy, individuals have the freedom to make investment decisions, such as conducting a detailed comparison of gold IRA options, reflecting the system’s emphasis on personal financial choice and resource allocation.

 Characteristics of Market Economy